-Now, let’s see how easy event email blocks are to set up.
+Now, let’s see how easy event email blocks are to set up and customize.

 We created these email blocks to make your life easier when you are planning an event.
-With pre-built fields and an RSVP button that adds subscribers to a selected group automatically, you can now spend more time focusing on the actual event instead of building an invitation from scratch.
+With pre-built fields and two RSVP options that add subscribers to a selected group automatically, you can now spend more time focusing on the actual event instead of building an invitation from scratch.

 Go to the Event block, which you can find under the Special category.

 Every event invitation contains vital details that you don’t want to forget, such as time, date and location.
 The pre-built fields ensure that you won’t forget to include all the necessary information.
 There are 5 different date formats you can choose from: